Kikismine/industrialism/README.md

 16.05.24

-- I'm feeling unintelligent, but redoing the project for the third time.
+- I'm feeling stupid, but redoing the project for the third time.
 I hope it's the last time :D
 - the `vk-bootstrap` library is removed now
 - window creation, instance creation, and vk extension listing are >"rewritten"